FeraligatrWulf/FeraligatrWulf.github.io/content/_index.md

     Assessed Single Page Applications (SPAs) and API endpoints for security misconfigurations and potential flaws.
     ''',
     '''
-    Conducted internal network scans to identify active devices, open ports, and services running as well as evaluted network configurations and architecture for potenial weak spots.
+    Conducted internal network scans to identify active devices, open ports, and services running as well as evaluated network configurations and architecture for potential weak spots.
     ''',
     '''
-    Engaged in stealth recon in active networks to exfiltrate data and conducting password cracking activies to move laterally through a network to compromise the domain admin.
+    Engaged in stealth recon in active networks to exfiltrate data and conducting password cracking activities to move laterally through a network to compromise the domain admin.
     ''']

     [[page.history]]